|

 the Zeppelintribüne mounted cauldrons which were lit during nighttime gatherings.
 These cauldrons have been

 accessible to the public, as the display inside is now closed).
-(National
+The other

 Archives RG 242-HB) |